jainakash2108/jainakash2108/Resume.md

 Senior Backend Developer with 13+ years of experience in Java and Kotlin, building scalable microservices, distributed systems, and mission‑critical backend platforms in logistics, payments, and enterprise domains.
 Proven track record at Posten/Bring delivering high‑availability services used by millions of users.
 Strong in system design, distributed event processing, performance optimization, cloud migration (Azure), secure payment flows, and end‑to‑end feature ownership in agile teams.

 ---

+## CERTIFICATIONS
+- Microsoft Certified: Azure Developer Associate
+- Microsoft Certified: Azure Fundamentals
+- GitHub Foundations
+- The Nuts and Bolts of OAuth 2.0
+- Docker for the Absolute Beginner – Hands On – DevOps
+- Kubernetes for the Absolute Beginners – Hands On

+## HONORS & AWARDS
+- TCS AI Spark Award
+- On The Spot Award (x2)
+- Special Initiative Award

 ## KEY ACHIEVEMENTS
 - Designed a distributed event retry engine with scheduled backoff, improving resilience and reducing API failure retries by **90%**.